td-org-uit-no/assignment-template-typst/main.typ

 == Recovery of a simulated crash <subsec:recovery_simulated_crash>

-When a node recovers from a simulated crash, it will check if it's neighbors is still connected to it.
-If not, it will try and start an internal join to its previous successor.
+When a node recovers from a simulated crash, it will check if its neighbors are still connected to it.
+If not, it will try to start an internal join to its previous successor.
 This works as long as the previous successor is still active in the network.
-The case where the previous successor is not active, is not dealt with, and will result in the node not being able to recover.
+The case where the previous successor is not active is not dealt with, and will result in the node not being able to recover.

 = Conclusion <sec:conclusion>